Iamsdt/password_manager/README.md

 # How can I create my version?

-1. Config Flutter in your computer
+1. Configure Flutter in your computer

 2. Create Firebase account